 Yet the fear stuck.
 Menopause training nearly vanished from medical education, and two decades later, many clinicians still lack the tools to guide patients confidently.

-In November 2025, HHS and the FDA announced the removal of broad blackbox warnings from most hormone replacement therapy products.
+In November 2025, HHS and the FDA announced the removal of broad black box warnings from most hormone replacement therapy products.
 The changes went into effect in February 2026.

 The removed warnings covered cardiovascular disease, breast cancer, and probable dementia.
-A warning for endometrial cancer on systemic estrogen-aloneproducts remains in place.
+A warning for endometrial cancer on systemic estrogen-alone products remains in place.

 The FDA's updated guidance recommends that women who initiate hormone therapy within 10 years of menopause onset — generally before age 60 — may see meaningful reductions in all-cause mortality, fractures, and cardiovascular risk.